locnnil/workshop/docs/reference/workshop_info.rst

-.. _ref_workspace_info:
+.. _ref_workshop_info:

-workspace info
+workshop info
 ==============

-Prints the current status and details of a workspace as YAML.
+Prints the current status and details of a workshop as YAML.

 .. code:: shell

-   workspace info <WORKSPACE> [global options]
+   workshop info <WORKSHOP> [global options]

 Synopsis
 --------

-This command outputs the basic settings, current status and individual SDK details for a workspace, formatting them as YAML.
+This command outputs the basic settings, current status and individual SDK details for a workshop, formatting them as YAML.
 Specifically, it prints:

-- Essential workspace attributes, such as name, base and project directory
+- Essential workshop attributes, such as name, base and project directory
-- Current status (e.g. *Ready*, *Pending*, *Off*) and notes for the workspace
+- Current status (e.g. *Ready*, *Pending*, *Off*) and notes for the workshop
 - Individual SDK details, such as name, channel, installation date and revision